iamgroot42/personal-website/content/post/tdc/index.md

 subtitle: "Description of my entry to the TDC Trojan Detection challenge (co-located with NeurIPS 2023)"

 # Summary for listings and search engines
-summary: "Description of my entry to the MICO challenge (co-located with SaTML) for membership inference that won me the 2nd place on the CIFAR track."
+summary: "Description of my entry to the TDC Trojan Detection challenge (co-located with NeurIPS 2023)"

 # Link this post with a project
 projects: []